 - Identify personal time.
 Record the time you need for sleeping, eating, grooming, doing household chores, etc. Be sure to set realistic goals for yourself by including some time for errands and for having fun.
 You may want to plan some “flex time” into your schedule for unexpected things that might come up throughout the week.

 - Estimate study time.
 Estimate how much study time you will need for each class.
 On average, students should spend about 2 hours of study for each hour of class time.
 For example, if you are taking 12 credits per term, you should allow 24 hours per week for study.
-This includes time for reading, writing papers, preparing projects, and for test preparation.
+This includes time for reading, writing papers, preparing projects, and preparing for tests.
 Some of the more difficult classes may require additional study time.

 - Establish a study plan.
 Set aside a fixed time and space to study.
-Have your study space be free from distraction and noise.
+Have your study space be free from distractions and noise.
 Shut off your phone and respond to calls or texts when your work is finished.
 Studying at the same time daily helps your studying behavior become habitual and easier to accomplish.
 Don’t procrastinate.
 Give yourself enough time to complete required readings, assignments, and to study for exams.